BenzChua31/FoodDeliveryWebApp/README.md

 Food Delivery Web Application that provides an online medium for customers to order from restaurants and restaurant owners to sell food

+This project primarily focuses on the use of Azure DevOps

 **_Tools Used:_**
 Azure DevOps, Azure, HTML, CSS, JS, Bootstrap, Java, MySQL, IntelliJ